Installation Testing and Certification of Thermostatic Mixing Valves.

 The Dangers of Hot Water.

-Every year, thousands of people suffer serious thermal shock or scalding injuries in their bathtubs, sinks and showers.
+Every year, thousands of people suffer serious thermal shock or scalding injuries in their bathtubs, basins and showers.
 Additional untold numbers become ill due to water-borne bacteria, such as Legionella.

 Often, injuries in the shower are caused by slips and falls in reaction to a sudden increase or decrease in water temperature.
 Ideally, if the supply of cold or hot water is lost, the water flow should be shut down immediately.
 Termination of flow would eliminate the instinctive but dangerous reaction to move quickly away from a too hot or too cold water stream.